Skip to content

 Install Cockpit for server management

-Cockpit is the best choice for a modern web-based UI that’s actively maintained and easy to use.
+Cockpit is my personal preference for a modern web-based UI that’s actively maintained and easy to use.

 bash